 Many electronics are now banned from the landfill in North Carolina.
 Click here for information about this law and recycling information.
-University owned electronics can be recycled by contacting Physical Plant (ext.
+Large, University-owned electronics can be recycled by contacting Physical Plant (ext.
 5500).

-Small electronics such as: cell phones, digital cameras, MP3 players, computer speakers, hard drives, CDs, DVDs, CD/DVD drives, disks, headsets, cords, cables and chargers can be recycled in the collection bins pictured on the left.
+Small electronics such as: cell phones, digital cameras, MP3 players, computer speakers, hard drives, CDs, DVDs, CD/DVD drives, disks, headsets, cords, cables and chargers can be recycled in grey collection bins located throughout campus.

 Used writing intruments may be recycled in the container located in Belk Library's main stairwell.
 Recyclable writing intruments include pens, pencils, mechanical pencils, markers, highlighters, sharpies and dry erase markers.